linode/manager/docs/development-guide/15-api-events.md

 }
 ```

 Both `action` and `status` are required.
-The `entity` and `secondary_entity` can optionally be passed to allow for linking. **Note**: it is possible the Event Message formatting will be slightly broken if the action status message expects either but isn't not provided by the instance call.
+The `entity` and `secondary_entity` can optionally be passed to allow for linking. **Note**: it is possible the Event Message formatting will be slightly broken if the action status message expects either but isn't provided by the instance call.

 If a corresponding status does not exist (ex: "failed"), it's quite ok to add it to the Action.
 Event if not triggered by the API, it can be useful to have a reusable Event Message to use through the App.